Culver City and the surrounding areas have some really romantic and fun places that are ideal for a date. Here are my top recommendations.

 Afterwards, have a beer at Father’s Office, which also has some of the best fries and burgers in town.
 Don’t ask for ketchup though – they don’t have any!

 For something more exotic, check out Lukshon, featuring Asian-inspired noodles in a modern setting.
+Note they are closed on Sundays and Mondays.

 While biking next to a concrete flood control channel might not seem like the most romantic date idea, the view improves as you approach the ocean, and it does have its own kind of charm.
 It’s definitely one of the most hassle-free bike paths in the city, as you bypass all cars and intersections.